 - Innovate by bringing OT services into nontraditional settings

 You'll learn in an OTD program with a long and distinguished history of shaping the OT profession.
 St. Catherine University's nationally ranked OT graduate programs are housed in the university's Henrietta Schmoll School of Health.
 The school is an innovative, comprehensive leader in health professions education, offering undergraduate, master's and doctoral programs in dozens of disciplines.

 Enrollment eligibility: State of residency

 Enrollment in the OTD program is open to students residing in the United States and other countries.
-At this time, however, individuals residing in certain parts of the United States are not eligible for admission: Alabama, Arkansas, Delaware, District of Columbia, Kentucky, Maryland, Oregon, Washington (state) and Wisconsin.
+At this time, however, individuals residing in certain parts of the United States are not eligible for admission: Alabama, Arkansas, Delaware, Kentucky, Oregon, Washington (state) and Wisconsin.